.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Example 3: PowerSchool

-PowerSchool is a leading student information system (SIS) used primarily in K–12 education.
-Built on .NET, it enables administrators and educators to manage core functions such as attendance, grading, scheduling, and parent communication.
-The framework’s robustness allows PowerSchool to handle sensitive student data securely while offering integration with third-party education tools.
-For school districts, this means a centralized platform that streamlines operations, reduces manual work, and improves engagement with parents and students alike.
+PowerSchool is a leading student information system used primarily in K-12 education.
+Built on .NET, it enables administrators and educators to manage attendance, grading, scheduling, and parent communication while keeping sensitive student data secure.

 Example 4: Moodle

-While the core of Moodle is written in PHP, many institutions extend it with .NET integrations to enhance its functionality.
-These extensions are particularly valuable for tasks like advanced reporting, authentication through Active Directory, or connecting Moodle with Windows-based enterprise systems.
-By combining Moodle’s open-source flexibility with .NET’s enterprise-grade capabilities, schools can create hybrid solutions that fit into existing IT infrastructures without sacrificing scalability or security.
+While Moodle’s core is written in PHP, many institutions extend it with .NET integrations for advanced reporting, Active Directory authentication, or connecting with Windows-based enterprise systems – combining open-source flexibility with .NET’s enterprise capabilities.

 .NET app examples: Internet of Things (IoT)